Setup required: Update to the latest firmware via a PC. Enable downscaling in OSD menu

-Cost and availability: Moderate cost to benefit, currently available at RetroTINK
+Cost and availability: Currently available at RetroTINK

 Mike Chi’s RetroTink 5x is one of the most full featured and lowest lag downscalers (3msec!).
 It requires an HDMI to component DAC for the input in order to downscale 720p, and another DAC to output to a CRT.
 The RetroTink 5x is first and foremost an upscaler, and downscaling to 15KHz is an advanced and unsupported feature, so the simple decimating approach to downscaling must be taken for what it is.
 For games that were drawn in a 240p resolution and integer upscaled, the original resolution can be ‘restored’ back to native 240p.
 The downsides to line-decimating will become apparent when downscaling 3D games with simplistic geometric shapes; causing jagged outlines and shimmer on reoccurring patterns like floor tiles.
 2D games that were drawn in 720p can also result in stretch-interpolation artefacts when downscaled: